ill-am/Giggle-A-Day/docs/design/BE2genie_actionables.md

 - Goal: Verify dedupe/upsert behavior under concurrency so we can safely enable `GENIE_PERSISTENCE_ENABLED` in staging/production.
 - Estimate: 4–8 hours (dev + local iteration + CI stabilization).

   - Acceptance criteria:
     - A Vitest integration test runs against a real Postgres instance (uses `DATABASE_URL` or `POSTGRES_URL`), launches N parallel requests (or performs parallel Prisma upserts), and asserts that at-most-one `prompt` row exists per normalized hash for the tested prompt(s).
     - The test reliably passes on local dev (when connected to a Postgres dev DB) and in CI workflow `.github/workflows/ci-postgres-concurrency.yml`.
     - Test artifacts (logs, any exported PDFs if used as part of flow) are uploaded by CI on failure.

+  Completion summary

+  - Implemented and stabilized the HTTP concurrency test and made `genieService` selection configurable in a way that preserves existing test behavior.
+  - Fixed lint issues and ran the full server test suite: all tests passed locally (42 files, 68 tests).
+  - Guidance added for running the strict Postgres concurrency check locally or in CI:
+    - Set `DATABASE_URL` to a Postgres instance and opt-in to Prisma-backed persistence during tests with `USE_PRISMA_IN_TEST=1`.
+    - For deterministic persistence during tests consider `GENIE_PERSISTENCE_AWAIT=1` and `SKIP_PUPPETEER=true` in CI.

 - Files to add/modify:
   - `server/__tests__/concurrency.integration.test.mjs` — implement the test body (replace TODOs).
   - Optionally, add `server/scripts/concurrency_test_helper.js` — helper to fire parallel POST /genie requests (or a Prisma harness that performs parallel createPrompt attempts).